oscarlevin/pretext-tools/README.md

 All this assumes you that have the PreTeXt-CLI installed.
 The extension will try to install this for you if not, but that still requires Python 3.8.5 or later, and PIP to be installed.
 If you don't have that yet, see the [PreTeXt documentation](https://pretextbook.org/doc/guide/html/quickstart-getting-pretext.html).

+### Formatting

+Using the command pallet, you can request to "Format Document With..." and select "pretext-tools" as the formatter.
+You can also set this as the default from that menu.
+In settings, you can specify to "Split Sentences" which will take long paragraphs and start new lines after each period.
+Consider setting "Format on Save" to keep your document nicely formatted always.

 ### Converting to PreTeXt

+You can convert selected LaTeX to PreTeXt using the `PreTeXt: Convert LaTeX to PreTeXt` command from the command pallet.
+This is experimental, and will not work for all LaTeX.
+It is also not guaranteed to produce valid PreTeXt, but it should get you close.

 If you have pandoc installed, you can convert almost any format of document to pretext using the `PreTeXt: Convert To PreText` command from the command pallet.